Is It Worth Buying an Ex-Council Property?

 Frequently Asked Questions About Ex-Council Properties

-Are ex council houses worth buying?
-For many buyers, yes.
-Ex-council houses often provide significantly more space per pound than equivalent private-sector stock in the same area.
-The main risks — non-standard construction, service charge volatility on flats, and fire safety issues — can all be identified through proper due diligence before you commit to a purchase.
+Are ex-council houses worth buying?
+For many buyers yes — they typically offer more space per pound than equivalent private-sector stock in the same area, especially in London.
+The main risks (non-standard construction, service charge volatility on flats, cladding and fire safety on high-rise) can all be identified through proper due diligence before exchange.
+Resale performance in desirable areas has tracked the wider market closely.

 Key Takeaways